miqh/atom-language-rust/README.md

 [![ci][ci-badge]][ci]

-An [Atom][] package that provides [Rust][] language grammar to facilitate custom syntax highlighting for a better code writing experience.
+An [Atom][] package that provides [Rust][] language grammar to facilitate semantic syntax highlighting for a better code writing experience.

 ## Usage